I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Results

 \subsection{The Link Between Toxicity and Persuasion}

-Finally, in Figure~\ref{fig:toxicity+persuasion} we show how toxicity, harassment and violence vary based on the outcome of the persuasion annotation as well as the personality combination of the agents.
-First, when the goal is achieved, toxicity is generally lower; this applies to all the three tested LLMs.
+Finally, in Figure \ref{fig:toxicity+persuasion} we analyze the distribution of anti-social behavior across persuasion outcomes.
+We observe that toxicity, harassment, and violence vary based on both the persuasion ability and the personality combination of the agents.\footnote{Figures \ref{fig:guard_toxicity+persuasion} and \ref{fig:prisoner_toxicity+persuasion} focus on anti-social behavior from the guard and the prisoner standpoints, respectively.}

+First, when the goal is achieved, toxicity is generally lower; this applies to all tested LLMs.
 Second, agents with blank personalities lead to higher variability in terms of toxicity, especially when the prisoner fails to achieve the goal or does not try to achieve it.
-Third, the personality of the guard appears (as suggested by previous analyses) to drive toxicity regardless of persuasion outcomes: when the guard is \textit{abusive} toxicity is always higher; when the guard is \textit{respectful}, instead, toxicity remains consistently lower (even if facing a \textit{rebellious} prisoner).\footnote{Figures \ref{fig:guard_toxicity+persuasion} and \ref{fig:prisoner_toxicity+persuasion} in Appendix depict the same analyses focusing instead on guard and prisoner toxicity scores, respectively.}
+Third, the personality of the guard appears to drive toxicity regardless of persuasion outcomes: when the guard is \textit{abusive} toxicity is always higher; when the guard is \textit{respectful}, instead, toxicity remains consistently lower (even if facing a \textit{rebellious} prisoner).